stormpath/stormpath-documentation/source/auth_n.rst

 .. only:: nodejs

-  To add this mapping rule to the directory, first fetch the ``provider`` while expanding ``attributeStatementMappingRules``, then push the new rule onto this collection, and save the provider:
+  To add this mapping rule to the Directory, first fetch the ``provider`` while expanding ``attributeStatementMappingRules``, then push the new rule onto this collection, and save the provider:

   .. literalinclude:: code/nodejs/authentication/create_mapping_rule.js
       :language: javascript